iNinad/sentiment_analysis/README.md

 ### Open and run the notebook of your choice

-Now that the repository has been cloned into the notebook instance you may navigate and work with them.
-Any additional instructions are contained in their respective notebooks.
+Now that the repository has been cloned into the notebook instance you may work with it.
+Any additional instructions are given in the notebook.